 A high school diploma or equivalency, and six months experience in the field is enough to qualify for most seasonal positions.
 Skilled-labor positions, such as welding, require skill training, and both science technicians and firefighters have specific training qualifications that must be met.
 Rangers must be at least 18 years of age, have a valid driver's license, be in good physical condition, and have 20/20 corrected vision.

-Most seasonal positions fall under grades 1-5 of the General Schedule (GS) category of the Federal Wage System, and you can expect to make somewhere between minimum wage and $13 per hour.
-Rangers are categorized under the GS grade 5, so you can make between $12 and $18 per hour, and seasonal firefighters make about $10 per hour, plus hazard pay.
-Science technicians generally fall under GS grade 7 and can make up to $15 per hour, although aides operate under GS grade 3.
+Most seasonal positions fall under grades 1-5 of the General Schedule (GS) category of the Federal Wage System, and you can expect to make somewhere between minimum wage and $15 per hour.
+Click here for benefits information.

 - The National Forests Service maintains winter sports areas devoted to downhill and cross-country skiing, sledding and snowmobiling.

 - With many potential applicants back in school, it's a great time to apply for seasonal work.

 - Park ranger positions are the most well-known and coveted positions.

 - Most seasonal positions pay between minimum wage and $15 per hour.

 - Science technicians, rangers, and firefighters have specific qualifications that must be met prior to application.